amateur80lvl/blog/20240726-securing-home-network.md

 And I want a DNS resolver working via VPN.

 And the last point: plausible deniability matters.
-If shit ever happen and they seize my hardware, I don't want they know I used VPN and Tor.
+If shit ever to happen and they seize my hardware, I don't want they know I used VPN and Tor.
 Of course I can't hide VPN traffic, which, however, may look like SSH or HTTP, but I can hide the originator.